Retirement Options

 Option 4

-Option 4 allows you to make an election to receive a reduced retirement allowance during your lifetime, and to name one or more beneficiaries who would receive an allowance for their lifetime(s) upon your death.
-Your reduced allowance is calculated using your age at retirement and the age of your beneficiary.
+Option 4 allows you to make an election to receive a reduced retirement allowance during your lifetime, and to name more than one beneficiary who would receive an allowance for their lifetimes upon your death.
+Your reduced allowance is calculated using your age at retirement and the age of your beneficiaries.

 If one of your beneficiaries dies before you, the reduction to your retirement allowance remains in effect.
 You cannot name another beneficiary to receive the previous beneficiary’s portion of your monthly allowance.